-In the Columnar Table Backend, there are currently three caches, the size and behavior of which can be configured via the Columnar Table Backend preference page as well as, eventually, through the knime.ini.
+In the Columnar Backend, there are currently three caches, the size and behavior of which can be configured via the Columnar Backend preference page as well as, eventually, through the knime.ini.

-• Caching strategy for complex data: The Complex Data Cache holds data in the Java Virtual Machine's heap region of memory and can be configured to minimize memory usage or maximize performance.
+- Number of threads for asynchronous processing: The movement of data from one cache to the next and, eventually, to disk, is performed asynchronously by number of dedicated threads.
+Here you can configure the number of dedicated threads performing the asynchronous processing. - Caching strategy for complex data: The Complex Data Cache holds data in the Java Virtual Machine's heap region of memory and can be configured to minimize memory usage or maximize performance. - Size of small table cache (in MB) and Size up to which table is considered small (in MB): The Small Table Cache holds recently used small tables in the off-heap memory region.
+The threshold up to which a table is considered small and the size of the cache (in megabytes) can be configured through the Preference page

-- Size of small table cache (in MB) and Size up to which table is considered small (in MB): The Small Table Cache holds recently used small tables in the off-heap memory region.
-The threshold up to which a table is considered small and the size of the cache (in megabytes) can be configured through the Preference page - Size of data cache (in MB): The General Data Cache holds recently used chunks of arbitrarily-sized tables up to a configurable total size (in megabytes) in the off-heap memory region.
+• Size of data cache (in MB): The General Data Cache holds recently used chunks of arbitrarily-sized tables up to a configurable total size (in megabytes) in the off-heap memory region.